 Speak To A Professional Civil Rights Attorney

 Police have a duty to protect all citizens equally and under the parameters of the law.
-If you believe that you have been a victim of police brutality, excessive force or another type of police misconduct, speak to the professional civil rights attorneys at The Brown Firm about your case.
+If you believe that you have been a victim of police brutality, excessive force, or another type of police misconduct, speak to the professional civil rights attorneys at The Brown Firm about your case.
+Call us by phone at 703.828.0900 or send in an online contact form to speak to our team.